btoll/benjamintoll.com/content/post/getting_italy_back_online_part_three.md

 ---

-Ok, now, let's run it in `--staging` mode to test the commands for correctness:
+Ok, now, let's run it in `certbot`'s `staging` mode to test the commands for correctness:

 ```
 $ ./create_cert.sh \